turboladen/ror_class/d11/1_hosting.md

 !SLIDE bullets
 # It all depends...

-* Your web host, web server, and app server should be determined by your app's needs.
+* Each should be determined by your app's needs:
+    * web host
+    * web server
+    * app server
 * If your app doesn't need a lot, use what _feels_ best to you.
     * Which is easiest to set up?
     * Which is easiest to understand?
     * Which looks prettiest?
     * Which has the purpose that you most agree with?
-* If you still don't care, use Passenger.
+* If you still don't care, Rails team suggests Passenger.
     * (but just for the production environment)